SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Bard, Cleric, Paladin]**

 You speak a one-word command to a creature you can see within range.
 The target must succeed on a Wisdom saving throw or follow the command on its next turn.
-You can only command creatures you share a language with, which include all humanoids.
+You can only command creatures you share a language with.
+Humanoids are considered knowing Common.
 To command a non-humanoid creature, you must know Draconic for Dragons, Elvish for Fey, Giant for Giants, Infernal for Fiends and Terran for Elementals.
-Commands follow:
-• Approach: The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
-• Flee: The target spends its turn moving away from you by the fastest available means.
-• Grovel: The target falls prone and then ends its turn.
-• Halt: The target doesn't move and takes no actions.
-When you cast this spell using a spell slot of 2nd level or higher, you may target an additional creature within range for each slot level above 2nd.
+Cannot target Undead or Surprised creatures.

 # 58. - Comprehend Languages (V,S) level 1 Divination [SOL]